Reading Eighteenth-Century Poetry

 - A broadly chronological structure incorporates close reading alongside insightful contextual and historical detail

-- Captures the urgency and distinctiveness of eighteenth-century poetry, creating an ideal guide for those returning to this period, or delving into it for the first time
+- Captures the power and uniqueness of eighteenth-century poetry, creating an ideal guide for those returning to this period, or delving into it for the first time